 Another artist who helped support the Bach name was Wendy Carlos.
 In 1968 Switched on Bach came out and received great reviews for the artistic treatment of many Bach compositions played on the Moog electronic synthesizer.
 It would be interesting to know if Bach would approve of the many treatments artists have taken with his music.
 Keeping with this theme, this author believes that this next artist would not be a fan of Bach.

 P. D. Q. Bach is a composer created by musical satirist “Professor” Peter Schickele.
 Schickele made a career out of creating this fictitious child of Baroque composer Johann Sebastian Bach.

 Johann Sebastian Bach had 20 children, four of whom became notable composers.
 The name “P. D. Q.” is a parody of the three-part names given to some members of the Bach children.
 The names were reduced to initials, such as C. P. E., for Carl Emanuel Bach.
 Thus, the name P.D.Q.
-Bach, the PDQ stands for “pretty damed quick”.
-If you have never heard of this artist, please feel free to click here for a hilarious tribute to Bach.
+Bach, the PDQ stands for “pretty damn quick."
 Below are a few videos of the Single Singers and Switched on Bach.

 Fuga in REm da L'Arte della Fuga BWV 1080 (1963)

 If we take anything from this article, let us remember that history builds off the past.
 The Music of Johann Sebastian is a great example of this.
 Because of this great composer, we can thank him for the standards in music composition he set.
 I hope that you were able to listen listen to the examples provided here and that you have a better understanding and appreciation of the greatest composer of all time.